A note on the connection between non-additive entropy and $h$-derivative: Abstract

 \section{Abstract}

-In order to study as a whole the major part of entropy measures, we introduce a two-parameter non-extensive entropic form with respect to the \textit{h}-derivative which generalizes the conventional Newton-Leibniz calculus.
-This new entropy, $S_{h,h'}$, is proved to describe the non-extensive systems and recover several types of the well-known non-extensive entropic expressions, such as the Tsallis entropy, the Abe entropy, the Shafee entropy, the Kaniadakis entropy and even the classical Boltzmann\,--\,Gibbs one.
-As a generalized entropy, its corresponding properties are also analyzed.
+{In order to study as a whole a wide part of entropy measures, we introduce a two-parameter non-extensive entropic form with respect to the $h$-derivative, which generalizes the conventional Newton--Leibniz calculus.
+This new entropy, $S_{h,h'}$, is proved to describe the non-extensive systems and recover several types of well-known non-extensive entropic expressions, such as the Tsallis entropy, the Abe entropy, the Shafee entropy, the Kaniadakis entropy and even the classical Boltzmann--Gibbs one.
+As a generalized entropy, its corresponding properties are also analyzed. }